 10. Exception Handling Guidelines#

 In our PyRIT framework, proper exception handling is crucial for maintaining robustness and reliability.
 We have centralized exceptions in a dedicated module to streamline this process.
-When working with orchestrators, targets, converters, and scorers, and handle exceptions please adhere to the following guidelines:
+When working with attacks, targets, converters, and scorers, and handle exceptions please adhere to the following guidelines:

 General Guidelines#